ZhgChg.Li

 # ...

-• SIMULATOR_IOS_VERSION should still refer to the Repo variables.
+• SIMULATOR_IOS_VERSION is still consistently referenced from the Repo variables.

 The combined result will be (using 18.4 as an example):

-This way, when both Runners are executing tests simultaneously, they will each run their own simulators.
+This way, when two Runners run tests simultaneously, two simulators will launch and run independently.

 Complete Project Repo

-Additional SSH Agent Configuration — For Fastlane Match or Private CocoaPods Repo
+Additional SSH Agent Setup — For Fastlane Match or Private CocoaPods Repo

-When using Fastlane Match or Private CocoaPods Repo, since it is in another Private Repo, the current Repo/Action environment cannot directly git clone.
-You need to set up the SSH agent environment to have permission to operate during Action execution.
+When using Fastlane Match or a Private CocoaPods Repo, since they are in another private repo, the current repo/action environment cannot directly git clone.
+You need to set up an SSH agent to grant permission during the action execution.

 Step 1.
 Generate SSH Key